 Push for specifics: Which concepts will have been covered?
 Will there be a progress report?
 How will you know if the program worked?

-Strong programs can tell you at the start what students will be able to do at the end, because they've designed backward from that outcome.
-Programs that can't answer this question haven't thought carefully about results.
+Strong programs can tell you at the start what students will be able to do, make, solve, or explain at the end, because they have designed backward from that outcome.
+Programs that cannot answer this question have not thought carefully enough about results.

 Aligned to "CA Standards" is a low bar.
 Most programs can claim it and mean very little.